DIDSR/breastPhantom/docs/installation.rst

     > cmake <path to repository>
     > make

 where <path to repository> is the directory containing the cloned repository.

-Note, when running cmake you may recieve an error message related to references to files "/usr/lib/x86_64-linux-gnu/libvtkRenderingPythonTkWidgets.so" and "/usr/bin/vtk".
+.. note:: when running cmake you may recieve an error message related to references to files "/usr/lib/x86_64-linux-gnu/libvtkRenderingPythonTkWidgets.so" and "/usr/bin/vtk".
 	  This is a known VTK bug but since we are not linking to these files, the error can safely be ignored.

 Installation
 ------------